 APPLICATIONS FOR THE BACHELOR IN STAGE MANAGEMENT AND TECHNICAL THEATRE DEGREE OPEN IN OCTOBER AND CLOSE IN FEBRUARY.

-This new degree course will continue to offer practice based training to students who are interested in a career in professional theatre, TV and film.
-It has been enhanced to provide increased opportunities in specialist areas within stage management and technical theatre (e.g. sound, lighting and construction), increased professional placements and a major research project relevant to a student’s choice of specialism.
+This three-year honours degree, offered for the first time in 2017 offers practice based training to students who are interested in a career in professional theatre, TV and film.
+It provides opportunities in specialist areas within stage management and technical theatre (e.g. sound, lighting and construction), professional placements and a major research project relevant to a student’s choice of specialism.
 Classes on production management, design (set, lighting, costume and sound) and managing your own freelance business will also be introduced during the final year.

 Year one - Introduction